NerdFNY/NerdFNY.github.io/index.md

 - Autonomous Driving
 - Virtual Try-on

-**Visual-only autonomous driving upstream tasks:** It centered on the precision and efficiency issues in camera image-based perception of surrounding scenes.
+**-Visual-only autonomous driving upstream tasks:** It centered on the precision and efficiency issues in camera image-based perception of surrounding scenes.
 I have conducted the semantic segmentation task of vehicle and road on bird’s-eye view plane, and an efficiency-oriented cue fusion task for multi-frame monocular depth estimation.

-**Image-based virtual try-on visual tasks:**  It revolved around visual realism and representation form issues.
+**-Image-based virtual try-on visual tasks:**  It revolved around visual realism and representation form issues.
 I have proposed a progressive pipeline of virtual try-on, a learning paradigm of garment transfer through cross-task knowledge distillation, an unsupervised synthesis method of garment images, and an image sequence inference method via pose interpolation.

 <br>